georgeroscoe/transfermarkt-analysis/README.md

 league + champions league throughout their career.

 After combining the now formatted .csv files for both players, I used the package ggplot2 in R to produce a plot of their scoring rates over their entire career.
-This can be found in the file MessiRonaldoPlot.png
+This can be found in the file MessiRonaldoPlot.png, Messi in blue and Ronaldo in red.